 The District is in contact with a variety of outside agencies to implement child find services.
 Child find informative materials are distributed District-wide and throughout the community.
-Parents are referred to a single point of contact for assessment, placement and service.
 "Child Find" information is disseminated through letters, program brochures, presentations and workshops.